jotaki/zifty/README.txt

     @       - call function in ar.

   {code}    - declares {code} as a function, the function number is in ar.

+  '<char>'  - writes byte value of <char> to ar.
+            - Escape characters supported are: '\r', '\n', '\\', '\'', and '\xHEX'

+  `string`  - write value 'string' into ar.
+            - Note 1: this operation ignores operation sizes.
+	    - Note 2: the string is limited to sizeof(long) bytes.
+(8 on x86_64 platforms.)

     !!bb    - use base bb as input base.
 Note: this only changes the multiplier to bb.
               Hex input will still be available.
 This does not effect